The Welsh education system

 Education is important to us in Wales.
 It’s thought that Britain’s first centre of learning was set up by St Illtud on the coast of the Vale of Glamorgan, south Wales in the 6th century.

 Education in Wales is compulsory from the ages of 5 to 16, with around 466,500 attending state schools.
+There are deidicated Nursery, Primary, Middle, Secondary, Special and Welsh Language schools and the My Local School site provides information on every public school in Wales.

 Wales is committed to a system of community comprehensive schooling delivered through English, Welsh, bilingually or in a faith setting.
 Our schools and further education institutions aim to provide high quality inspirational teaching and learning and offer social inclusion, equal opportunities and bilingualism into all aspects of school life.
 Our Colleges and Universities also work very closely with businesses, developing tailored courses to upskill the workforce.